Nagata Kabi: My Lesbian Experience with Loneliness

 Nagata published My Lesbian Experience With Loneliness first on the Japanese website Pixiv before its revised version was released as a printed volume in 2016.
 This autobiographical manga deals with Nagata's mental health issues and her homosexuality.
 It established Nagata's trademark visual style of black and white drawings with pink screentones.

-My Solo Exchange Diary
+My Solo Exchange Diary, Volumes 1&2

 The sequel to My Lesbian Experience With Loneliness, My Solo Exchange Diary (Japanese: 一人交換日記, Hitori kōkan nikki), was published in Japanese later in the same year, 2016, and in English in 2018.
 While continuing to explore the themes of My Lesbian Experience With Loneliness, My Solo Exchange Diary is based on the concept of diary entries or letters that Nagata exchanges with her former and future self.
 Its second volume, titled My Solo Exchange Diary 2 (一人交換日記2) was released in Japanese in 2017 and in English in 2019.